dpuri-wm/Agent-Based-Modelling/Project2.md

 ## The DATA
+To obtain the following data, I submitted a request for access to the Ethiopia 2016 DHS dataset.
+Below is my request:

+I would like to improve upon the use of multinomial logistic regression models to generate a close-to-reality synthetic population in Ethiopia.
+I'm interested in using an agent-based model to learn more about human behavior in Ethiopia, specifically in Tigray since it's on the border of Eritrea.
+The data would help me to create a synthetic population I can utilize in my model.
+Specifically, the remotely sensed data would allow me to estimate dwelling locations , and other data would help me estimate size/gender.other features of the population.
+Additionally, I'm interested in studying the intersection of human behavior, interactions, infrastructure, and overall health in the country.
+Thank you.

+### A little about the data
 - The DHS Survey data is for Ethiopia in 2016
 - Data was collected between January 2016 and June 2016
 - 16,650 households were sampled, with 15,683 females surveyed, and 12,688 males